Nell Mescal: Career

 Mescal released her debut single "Crash" in 2020, working with producer John Leader.
 This was followed by "Deja Vu", "Swingsets", and "Missing You".
 She gained attention through song covers she posted on social media, catching the eye of public figures such as Jennifer Garner and James Bay.
 She performed professionally for the first time at Shoreditch House in 2021, supporting Phoebe Bridgers.

 In 2022, Mescal released the single "Graduating", which she wrote about her decision to forgo finishing school in favour of music, and opened two tours, including the UK leg of Phoebe Green's.
 Her first headline show took place at the Social in Fitzrovia that September, and she was also part of in Victoria Park's All Points East line-up.

 This was followed by another single "Homesick", which Mescal performed with her band on RTÉ One's The Late Late Show in January 2023, marking her first television appearance.
 With the release of the single "Punchline", Mescal announced a UK and Ireland headline tour, beginning in October 2023.
 She played at a number of festivals, including The Great Escape Festival, BST Hyde Park, Dot to Dot Festival, Latitude Festival, Boardmasters Festival, Electric Picnic, Kendal Calling, and Live at Leeds.
 She also supported Birdy's Dublin show.

 In January 2024, alongside releasing single "Killing Time", Mescal announced her debut EP Can I Miss it for a Minute?, set to be published in May 2024 via LAB Records.
 Mescal described it as a "concept EP written about growing up, moving away, friendship breakups, and trying to navigate between current emotions and negative memories".

 Mescal signed with Atlantic Records in 2025 and released the demo track "Thin".
+In 2026, Mescal released the singles, “Kissing the Ground” and “Settles”.